Red-3D/Discord-message-analysis/README.md

-the chat input is .json from https://github.com/Tyrrrz/DiscordChatExporter Using the DiecordChatExporter is against Discord's TOS and could get your account removed.
+the chat input is .json from https://github.com/Tyrrrz/DiscordChatExporter Using the DiscordChatExporter is against Discord's TOS and could get your account removed.
 Please only use it if you know what you are doing.

-this tool was written in Python 3.8.2
+this tool was written in Python 3.8.2.

 1: Export the chats you want to analyze from the DiscordChatExporter
 2: insert the file path and User ID intro get_messages_by_user.py